Scandinavian Property Development Bonds – Everything You Need To Know

 All documents can be submitted online, no need to send originals.

 What happens after I make the investment?

 Shoreline will provide all ongoing service and communication about the property developer, the project, and the coupon payments.
 You will also have online access to your Property Development Bonds and earned income.
 You will have a dedicated person at Shoreline to contact regarding any other issues or concerns.
 We are interested in building long-term relationships with our investors, good advice and service is the best way to do this.

 No. We have experience in many jurisdictions and can offer some guidance, but we are not tax advisors.

 How can I find out more?

-You can join our mailing list to receive information on new projects, and updates on existing projects, by clicking here.
+You can join our mailing list to receive information on new projects, and updates on existing projects or contact us via the contact form.